 - Include the date and indicate whether the document is for immediate release or to be embargoed for another specific date. - Include the name and contact information of a person for follow-up questions and comments. - Position the organization's logo at the top, and include a 2-3 sentence basic description of the organization.
-Avoid including the mission statement in the de - including the mission statement in the description.

-If submitting the same release to multiple sections within a news source, note on the release.
+Avoid including the mission statement in the description. - If submitting the same release to multiple sections within a news source, note on the release.

-&lt;sup>230 Ellsberg and Heise, Researching Violence Against Women, supra note 200, at 221; Interview with Staff Person, Center On Housing Rights and Eviction, Nov.
+230 Ellsberg and Heise, Researching Violence Against Women, supra note 200, at 221; Interview with Staff Person, Center On Housing Rights and Eviction, Nov.
 10, 2010.

-&lt;sup>231 Ellsberg and Heise, Researching Violence Against Women, supra note 200, at 217.
+231 Ellsberg and Heise, Researching Violence Against Women, supra note 200, at 217.